 I order a taxi a day in advance using the NRC Taxi App and, happily, the driver pulled up 5 minutes before the specified time!

-3. When to Take the Hop on and Off Bus
+3. Take the Hop on and Off Bus Strategically

 While most of the things that you want to see in Dublin are with in one area, some are a little further away.
 The majority of the tourist attractions are within walking distance of Trinity College, with some exceptions.
 Glasnevin cemetery, the zoo, the Guiness Storehouse, and Kilmainham Gaol are out of the way, and too far to walk.
 Public transit is definitely an option, but it’s even easier to get between these sites with a Hop on and Off Bus pass.
 The Hop and Off Bus pass can be purchase on it’s own, or as part of the Dublin Pass.